AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 * If multiple projects are selected to be shared, recipients will be added to the existing list of recipients for each project.

-  For example, Project A is shared to recipients  1, 2, 3, while Project B is shared to recipients 4, 5, 6
+  For example, Project A is already shared with recipients 1, 2, and 3, while Project B is already shared with recipients 4, 5, and 6.

-  With Project A and B selected, recipients 4 and 7 are added to the share lists.
-The new share list for Project A is now 1, 2, 3, 4, 7, while the new share list for Project B is 4, 5, 6, 7
+  Projects A and B are then shared with recipients 4 and 7.
+The new share list for Project A is now 1, 2, 3, 4, and 7, while the new share list for Project B is 4, 5, 6, and 7.

 To share a specific project role with users or groups in your organization: